Return to Other Games

 Quickness cannot be combined with Artificer, Inventor, or Ritualist, because that combination has been proven to be broken.
 Use jury-rigging and the new Inspired Craft advantage above to speed these up.

 Shrinking is not a separate power.
 Instead, it is simply a special case of Alternate Form (p.
 98).
 Use Enhanced Trait (p.
 106) to improve any of Dodge and/or Parry* (you're harder to hit), Close Attack* and/or Ranged Attack (your foes become bigger from your perspective), and Stealth.
-Optionally, add the Reduced Trait flaw to lower any of Strength, Speed, or Intimidation.
-Finally, set your Size and Mass; there is no cost for this.
+Use the Reduced Trait flaw to lower any of Strength, Speed, Intimidation, and Feature (Mass) (see above).
+Finally, set your Size; there is no cost for this (its cost is reflected in your active defenses).
 See below for suggested benchmarks; campaign PL limits always apply.

 Once you have the cost of Enhanced Trait figured, add either Activation (Move) for -1 PP or Activation (Standard) for -2 PP, depending on how much effort it takes you to shrink or grow.